 In addition, if you wish to put the three files mentioned in step 3 in a different location, or set them with a different name, you can also set the appropriate values within this section.

-STEP #4: Exporting Data from your HRMS to the CSV files
+Step #4: Exporting Data from your HRMS to the CSV files

 If you open the three sample files provided in the Data folder (samples attached below), you will see CSV files.
-These files use a CSV format, separated by comma, escaped with double quotes, with a header line, encoded in UTF-8.
+These files use a CSV format, separated by commas, escaped with double quotes, with a header line, encoded in UTF-8.
 You will need to generate these three files from your HRMS and drop the resulting files in the location you configured in config.json.